Owl-Boy/cmi-haskell-assignment-submissions/README.md

 ![](https://docs.github.com/assets/images/help/repository/fetch-and-merge-button.png)

 If the changes from the upstream repository cause conflicts, GitHub will prompt you to create a pull request to resolve the conflicts.

+You can then follow from step 2 of the previos section to add files again

 ## Uploading files using command line: